miki151/keeperrl_wiki/Gameplay/Roguelike.md

 Manage your inventory:

-Don't give out all the items to your followers.
-These are limited, so lead a party with a tough unit that carries and hands out supplies.
-Don't waste your healing items or buffs by giving them all to some stupid goblin.
-He will just waste them at the first opportunity to look after number one.
-Be prepared for the worst.
-Your leader can bring extra supplies, such as healing potions and scrolls, and make sure your party is well-equipped with weapons and armor.
-When you beat enemies, don't forget to loot them.
+By default, KRL allows minions to load up on any consumables they desire, making it difficult to control item distribution.
+However, it's still valuable to manage your inventory strategically.
+Consider forming a party led by a sturdy unit who can distribute supplies wisely.
+Limit party members from squandering healing items and buffs for personal gain on weaker enemies.
+While controlling consumables is a good idea, it does require additional management with the current UI.
+To ensure your party is always prepared for the worst-case scenario, you can equip your leader with extra supplies like healing potions and scrolls and provide your party with adequate weapons and armor.
+Remember to loot defeated enemies to improve your inventory as the invasion progresses.

 Retreat to safe areas to regain health and recharge your spells: